aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-interaction-and-data-access/get-all-feature-attribute-values/_index.md

 ### Can I work with different GIS file formats using Aspose.GIS?
 Absolutely!
 Aspose.GIS supports various formats, including Shapefile, GeoJSON, and more.
 ### Is there a community forum for Aspose.GIS support?
-Yes, you can find assistance and engage with the Aspose.GIS community on the [official support forum](https://forum.aspose.com/c/gis/33).
+Yes, you can find assistance and engage with the Aspose.GIS community on the [support forum](https://forum.aspose.com/c/gis/33).
 ### How can I obtain a temporary license for Aspose.GIS?
 You can acquire a temporary license for testing purposes [here](https://purchase.aspose.com/temporary-license/).
 ### Where can I find detailed documentation for Aspose.GIS?